TestMasters Courses in Russellville Arkansas for the LSAT

-LSAT tutoring is available in most major cities where a TestMasters LSAT course is being offered, and LSAT telephonic tutoring is offered for students worldwide.
+LSAT tutoring is available in most major cities where a TestMasters LSAT course is being offered, and LSAT online/telephonic tutoring is offered for students worldwide.
 For availability in your city please contact the TestMasters office at 800-696-5728.

 Does TestMasters have a payment plan for LSAT prep courses in Russellville?